-USAFR JAs serve in either unit positions (Category A) or IMA positions (Category B).
+USAFR judge advocates serve in either unit positions (Category A) or IMA positions (Category B).
 The Air Force JAG program is now a "Corps" rather than a department.
-As in the Army Reserves, there are USAFR AGR JAs assigned to Air Force and Air Force Reserve organizations to augment various missions.
+As in the Army Reserves, there are USAFR AGR judge advocates assigned to Air Force and Air Force Reserve organizations to augment various missions.